‘Your dictionary needs you’: a brief history of the OED’s appeals to the public

 The new pamphlet was to be the first of a long series, each listing words for which earlier evidence, or later evidence, or sometimes any evidence at all was needed by the Dictionary’s lexicographers.
 And soon other journals were reprinting the words on these lists—generally referred to by James Murray as his ‘lists of wants’ or ‘desiderata’—and inviting their readers to join in the hunt for quotations.
 Murray sometimes expressed disappointment at the poor rate of response, but there was evidently enough to justify continuing to compile and issue the lists for at least the next seventeen years: the last surviving list dates from 1896, by which time the Dictionary had acquired a second Editor, Henry Bradley, who worked independently of Murray on separate letters of the alphabet, and who issued a number of ‘desiderata lists’ of his own.

 The first edition of the Dictionary was finally completed in 1928—by which time both Murray and Bradley were dead.
-However, no sooner had the final section of the Dictionary been published when a new appeal for assistance was made.
+However, no sooner had the final section of the Dictionary been published than a new appeal for assistance was made.
 The Dictionary’s two surviving Editors, William Craigie and Charles Onions, and their staffs were now at work on a Supplement, intended to document the changes that had taken place in the language during the four decades of the Dictionary’s publication; and once again they appealed to the public, both by issuing a general leaflet asking for volunteer readers, and by compiling and issuing lists of words for which additional quotation evidence was needed.
 The first of the new lists was printed in the Periodical—a promotional magazine issued by Oxford University Press—in October 1928, for words from A.B.C. shop to amplifier; similar lists also appeared in Notes and Queries, which was by now well established as a journal in which contributions to OED could be both published and solicited.
 When the Supplement was published in 1933, Craigie and Onions paid tribute in their Preface to those who had responded to these appeals, and the ‘many thousands’ of quotations that had been sent in.

 The revised Supplement and the London Times